engsiam/Build-a-Simple-Event-Management-API/README.md

 - **JWT Authentication:** Used to secure API endpoints.
 - **Input Validation:** All input data is validated and sanitized to prevent SQL injection.
-- **Rate Limiting:** Consider implementing rate limiting to protect against brute-force attacks.
+- **Rate Limiting:** Implemented on event listing and retrieval to protect against brute-force attacks.

 ## **Handling Large Data**